jatrost/hadoop-dns-mining/README.md

     gzip -d GeoIPASNum.dat.gz

-Deploy these decompressed database files to the same location on each machine in your Hadoop cluster (e.g. ```/usr/local/lib/maxmind/```)

 ### Create/obtain large lists of domain names (e.g. domains.txt) and copy them into HDFS

     # you may want to split these domain files before placing in HDFS in order to use more mappers